Earpiece zaps nerves to curb bleeding in dialysis surgery

 Summary

-This study tests a device that stimulates a nerve in the ear to see if it can reduce blood loss during surgery to place a dialysis graft.
-About 40 adults getting this surgery will be randomly assigned to receive either the active nerve stimulation or a sham (inactive) device.
-The main goal is to compare total blood loss between the two groups.
+This study tests whether a device that gently stimulates a nerve in the ear can reduce blood loss during surgery to place a dialysis graft.
+Forty adults undergoing this procedure will be randomly assigned to receive either the active stimulation or a sham (inactive) device.
+Researchers will measure total blood loss, surgery time, and time to stop bleeding.

 Disclaimer